Professional Accountancy (MSc and PGCert)

 See the assessment table [PDF 15Kb] for information about how the modules are assessed and the weighting of the assessment elements.

 If you have to take a timed written examination, these take place locally at the end of the study sessions in June and December.
 You do not have to come to London to take your examinations because we have over 400 examination centres worldwide as well as in London.
 We arrange the examinations mainly through Ministries of Education and the British Council.

-These are the deadline dates for submitting coursework and the examination dates for modules in the July 2016 study session.
+These are the provisional deadline dates for submitting coursework and the examination dates for modules in the January 2017 study session.
 The time of day for these events is given in the student portal.

 |Module||Coursework 1||Coursework 2||Final Assessment|